 While you can't get OAS payments before age 65, you can put them off until you’re 70.

 What happens if you take OAS at age 70?

 “You’ll get .6% more for every month you delay receiving OAS,” Coutts says.
 That amounts to a 7.2% annual rise and a 36% boost in total.
 You’ll get no further increase by delaying either CPP or OAS past 70.

 How does the OAS clawback work?

-“Not too many Canadians are likely to make more than $70K a year in retirement,” Coutts says.
-“But if you’re generating a lot of income in your 60s and beyond, I’d recommend working with an accountant or an advisor.
+“Not too many Canadians are likely to make more than $75K a year in retirement,” Coutts says.
+“But you might be generating a lot of income in your 60s and beyond.
+In that case, I’d recommend working with an accountant or an advisor.
 Together, you can look for ways to spread out your income and avoid being in a clawback position.”